This is a follow up scenario to my previous blog post :

-All the separate entities and services currently exist, but I am proposing a different format, method and utulization of them.
+All the separate entities and services currently exist, but I am proposing a different format, method and utilization of them.

 PRELUDE – SET THE SCENE

-I not only have a list of items I need to buy but I need them today and I want to get out of the house and have a barista style coffee and some good old fashioned retail therapy with things I may not need but as a treat to my myself, I want and deserve.
+I not only have a list of items I need to buy, but I need them today.
+I want to get out of the house, enjoy a barista style coffee and some good old fashioned retail therapy with things I may not need, but as a treat to myself, I want and deserve.

 THE EVENT AND EXPERIENCE

 I am sitting in my car in the car park of a shopping plaza.

 It is a major plaza with over 100 stores eg. Westfield or its a small plaza with 5 – 10 stores, the process is the same.

 I toggle my Wi-Fi icon on my phone, and long press to see the available connections.

 The plaza has a Free Wi-Fi connection.
 I click on it and my phone browser automatically brings up the plaza’s website and button to accept and connect through their Wi-Fi.

 I can now see and have access to all the stores in the plaza.